Sonnet 534

 To grace the earth as though an errant ray

-Of heaven’s light upon the earth was shone.
+Of heaven’s light upon the earth was shown.

-That beam to braise the world in love’s sweet warmth
+That beam to bathe the world in light so warm,

 That every heart so touched rise hope adorned,